xtdb/xtdb/docs/phase_2.md

 could be rules, which would fire when new matches become available.
 Like above, this gets complicated by the fact that rules might run at different nodes but submit data back into the same Kafka.
-We neither want all rules to fire at all nodes, but we also don't want the rules to fire in an uncoordinated way, potentially generating invalid data due to race conditions.
+We neither want all rules to fire at all nodes, and we also don't want the rules to fire in an uncoordinated way, potentially generating invalid data due to race conditions.